-Plants are an inevitable part of the ecosystem.
+Plants are an important part of the ecosystem.
 Every life on the earth is directly or indirectly dependent on plants.
-Among the different parts of shoot system of a plant, the leaf is the essential one.
+Among the different parts of the shoot system of a plant, the leaf is the essential one.

-Structure and Parts of a Leaf
+Structure of a Leaf

-By structure, a leaf is a thin, flattened structure develops laterally at the node.
-It is an important part of shoot system and it originates from shoot apical meristems.
+Leaves are thin, flat organs responsible for photosynthesis in the plants.
+It develops laterally at the node.
+It is an important part of the shoot system and it originates from shoot apical meristems.

 - Leaf Base: This is the part where a leaf attaches to the stem.
 Leaf base has two small leaf-like structure called stipules.
 In plants like paddy, wheat, and other monocotyledons, this leaf base is wide and masks the stem.

 - Petiole: Petiole is the long, thin, stalk that links the leaf blade to the stem.